Purdue Pharma: Massachusetts

 In 2019, Massachusetts attorney general Maura Healey filed a lawsuit against Purdue Pharma which also claimed eight members of the Sackler family were "personally responsible" for deceptive sales practices and in fact had "micromanaged" a "deceptive sales campaign".
 In response, the company said there was a "rush to vilify."

 Purdue started the OxyContin "Savings Card" program in 2008, with patients receiving discounts on their first five prescriptions.
 Internal company data showed these discounts led to 60 percent more patients staying on OxyContin for longer than 90 days.
 The court filing for Massachusetts stated, "Purdue determined that opioid savings cards worked like the teaser rate on a long-term and very high-stakes mortgage."

 Oklahoma

 In March 2019, Purdue Pharma reached a $270 million settlement in a lawsuit filed by Oklahoma, which claimed its opioids contributed to the deaths of thousands of people.

 Removal of Sackler name

 The family's philanthropy has been characterized as reputation laundering from profits acquired from the selling of opiates.
 In response to the role of Purdue in the opioid crisis, photographer Nan Goldin launched the organization P.A.I.N., to pressure museums and other cultural institutions to divest from Sackler Family philanthropy.
 As of May 2023, at least 20 institutions have dropped the Sackler name, including the Metropolitan Museum of Art, and Yale University in the USA; and the National Gallery in London.
 Other institutions have stopped accepting donations from the Sackler family.

+A rose cultivar previously named 'Mortimer Sackler' was renamed in 2022 by its breeder, David Austin Roses, to 'Mary Delany'.